Moguri/blend2bam/README.md

   --srcdir SRCDIR       a common source directory to use when specifying multiple source files --blender-dir BLENDER_DIR
-                        directory that contains the blender binary --append-ext          append extension on the destination instead of replacing it (batch mode only) --pipeline {gltf,egg}
+                        directory that contains the blender binary --blender-bin BLENDER_BIN
+                        name of the blender binary to use --append-ext          append extension on the destination instead of replacing it (batch mode only) --pipeline {gltf,egg}
                         the backend pipeline used to convert files